anqiaohu/academic-kickstart/content/author/admin/_index.md

 [Oklahoma State University](https://go.okstate.edu/), Stillwater OK as an assistant professor in August 2019.
-His research interests include all aspects of analog and mixed-signal IC design in mainstream CMOS technologies with an emphasis on energy efficiency, hardware security, and emerging VLSI applications.
+His research interests include all aspects of analog and mixed-signal IC design in CMOS technologies with emphases on energy efficiency, hardware security, and emerging applications.